How to Say "The seamstress looks for a friend because a friend came" in Korean | -아/어요 Grammar

 What does "The seamstress looks for a friend because a friend came" mean in Korean?

-The Korean sentence "재봉사는 친구가 와서 친구를 찾아요." translates to "The seamstress looks for a friend because a friend came." in English. "재봉사는 친구가 와서 친구를 찾아요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "재봉사는 친구가 와서 친구를 찾아요." translates to "The seamstress looks for a friend because a friend came." in English.
+This expression perfectly illustrates Korean storytelling: "재봉사는 친구가 와서 친구를 찾아요." means "the seamstress looks for a friend because a friend came", but the Korean version carries an undertone of quiet sincerity.

 Pronunciation guide: jaebongsaneun chinguga waseo chingureul chatayo.